belangeo/soundgrain/Resources/doc/04_granulator.md

 grain will start at a fixed intervall of _1 / density_, in second.
 The start time deviation allows to do asynchronous granulation by adding a random amount of time to the starting intervall of each grain, breaking the rhythm.

+##### Grains Filter Frequency #####

+Cutoff or center freqency of the second-order IIR filter applied independently on each grain.
+The frequency of the filter is sampled at the beginning of the grain.

+##### Grains Filter Q #####

+Q (amount of resonance) of the second-order IIR filter applied independently on each grain.
+The Q of the filter is sampled at the beginning of the grain.

+##### Grains Filter Type (lp - hp - bp - bs - ap) #####

+Type of the second-order IIR filter applied independently on each grain.
+The type of the filter is sampled at the beginning of the grain.
+Types are: 0 = lowpass, 1 = highpass, 2 = bandpass, 3 = bandstop, 4 = allpass.

 ##### Grains Density Random #####

 Adds some random to the grain density.